dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 With [enhanced orthogonal persistence](orthogonal-persistence/enhanced.md), compatibility errors of stable variables are always detected in the runtime system and if failing, the upgrade is safely rolled back.

 :::danger
-With [classical orthogonal persistence](orthogonal-persistence/classical.md), however, an upgrade attempt from `v2.wasm` to `v3.wasm` is unpredictable and may lead to partial or complete data loss, if the `dfx` warning is ignored.
+With [classical orthogonal persistence](orthogonal-persistence/classical.md), however, an upgrade attempt from `v2.wasm` to `v3.wasm` is unpredictable and may lead to partial or complete data loss if the `dfx` warning is ignored.
 :::

 ## Adding record fields